Free · Fast · Privacy-first

 Converting tabs to spaces

-A file with tab-based indentation needs to be converted to 2-space before joining a project that enforces spaces.
-The formatter handles the conversion automatically.
+A file with tab-based indentation needs to be converted to two-space before joining a project that enforces spaces.
+The formatter handles the conversion automatically in a single pass, replacing every tab with the appropriate number of spaces based on its depth in the tree, which is more reliable than a naive find-and-replace that does not account for nesting context.

 When to use this guide